French cruiser Jeanne d'Arc (1930): Service history

 In 1931, Jeanne d'Arc departed for her first cruise under Capitaine de vaisseau André Marquis.
 As a prestige ship, she toured countries of South America where France wanted to increase her influence.
 The cruiser visited some of the Black Sea states in 1932.

 A log of the ship and the nautical calculation notebook from 1937 can both be found at the "Mircea cel Batran" Naval Academy Museum in Constanța, Romania.
-During that time, the ship undertook a training voyage around the earth, and the lieutenant kept a very rich log, illustrated with photographs.
+During that time, the ship undertook a training voyage around the Earth, and the lieutenant kept a very rich log, illustrated with photographs.

 During the Second World War, Jeanne d'Arc was assigned to the West Atlantic Naval Division, taking part in blockading German cargo ships in neutral harbours.
 In late May 1940, along with Émile Bertin, she departed from Brest for Canada with a cargo of gold from the Bank of France, under the command of Rear Admiral Rouyer.
 After an Atlantic rendezvous with the aircraft carrier Béarn, the flotilla reached Halifax safely.
-Jeanne d'Arc then went to the French West Indies, where she remained in the Martinique until July 1943.
+Jeanne d'Arc then went to the French West Indies, where she remained in Martinique until July 1943.

-In 1943, Jeanne d'Arc joined the Free French.
-In December, she took part in operations in Corsica and in Operation Dragoon.
-She was mentioned in despatches at the order of the Army for services rendered during the war.
+In June 1943, Jeanne d'Arc joined the Free French, and left Fort-de-France for Puerto Rico in July.
+The United States refused to modernize the ship, so it continued on to Casablanca and arrived in Algiers on September 17, 1943.
+There the ship's anti-aircraft was modernized by the USS Vulcan (AR-5), with the 75mm guns and 13.2mm guns replaced by six 40mm L60 Bofors cannons and twenty 20mm L70 Oerlikons.
+Jeanne next took part in operations in Corsica and in Operation Dragoon, staying at Corsica until the summer of 1944 (and having two additional 20mm Oerlikons and four single barrel 40mm Bofors installed in May).
+In August 1944 she was stationed at Malta where an armored belt was installed.

-She later resumed her service as school cruiser with 27 cruises around the world, before being decommissioned on the 16th of July 1964.
+The ship was appointed by Rear Admiral André Lemonnier to transport part of the Provisional Government to Normandy.
+She left from Algiers on 28 August, 1944 for Cherbourg, then returned to North Africa on 24 September, 1944.
+Jeanne was incorporated into Task Force 86 (later named Flank Force) from 25 October, 1944 until March of 1945, carrying out various objectives in Italy.
+The ship entered drydock in Toulon for maintenance, staying there until the war ended, after which she resumed service as a school cruiser, carrying out 27 cruises until being decommissioned in favor of her namesake, the French cruiser Jeanne d'Arc (R97), on 16 July, 1964.